Nasyves/alx-higher_level_programming/0x02-python-import_modules/README.md

-0x02.
-Python - import & modules
+this a readme file of python - import & modules

-"0.
-Import a simple function from a simple fil"
-"1.
-My first toolbox!"